UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 ## Contents of Logs

 Logs must contain the following information:

 - projectName (The overarching project that the service belongs to)
 - serviceName (The name of an individual service)
 - environment (One of "Development", "Test", "PreProduction", "Production")
 - level ("Information", "Warning", "Error", "Fatal")
     - Information is for regular messages that can be aggregated into a metric
     - Warning is for expected problems that the service can recover from
     - Error is for for unexpected problems that require investigation that should trigger an alert
     - Fatal is for situations where the service is broken and requires immediate human intervention
- - message (The data being logged.
-This should be a JSON formatted blob)
+- message (The log message from the application)
- - traceId (If the process that generates the log was started from a request external to the project, the traceId should be included to allow the logs to be correlated with the request)
+- traceId (OpenTelemetry format trace id, if available.
+Sometimes called a "correlation id")

 ## Log types and levels